501 Parental Leave Policy

 Parental Leave Policy

 The College recognizes that staff members may need to be absent from work to care for a newborn child or newly adopted or foster child (referred to as parental leave in this policy).
-As such, the College provided parental leaves of absences to all eligible employees in accordance with the Family and Medical Leave Act (FMLA), Pregnancy Discrimination Act (PDA), Americans with Disabilities Act (ADA), and any applicable state law.
+As such, the College provides parental leaves of absences to all eligible employees in accordance with the Family and Medical Leave Act (FMLA), Pregnancy Discrimination Act (PDA), Americans with Disabilities Act (ADA), and any applicable state law.

 Eligibility & Guidelines: